ComparisonResearch ToolsPeptidesMethodology

 Can I compare a peptide that's not in the library?

 Paste any vendor product URL into the library search bar.
 Our URL-import extractor pulls the peptide's name, mechanism, sequence, and molecular data from the vendor page in 20–40 seconds and adds it to the library.
-You can then compare it against any other peptide.
+From there you can compare it against anything else.

 How up-to-date is the pharmacological data?

-Molecular and mechanism data is sourced from PubChem, UniProt, and PubMed.
+Molecular and mechanism data comes from PubChem, UniProt, and PubMed.
 Dosing protocols come from published clinical/research literature.
-We update the library monthly for peptides with active literature and on-demand when new trial data publishes.
+We update the library monthly for compounds with active literature and on-demand when new trial data publishes.

 This article is for research and informational purposes only.
 The compounds compared are, in most cases, not FDA-approved for human clinical use.
 Consult a licensed healthcare professional before considering any peptide protocol.